 The encouragement of NTEN: Nonprofit Technology Network has been invaluable.
 NTEN continues to help me navigate the ever-changing “tech” world of nonprofit management, fundraising, and communications.
 Look in the right hand margin of this blog under my Gravatar to find a section with links devoted to information about NTEN.

 I posted a link to Anderson’s Coffee in Austin, Texas during the holidays.
 I have become reacquainted with a business I patronized back in my college days in Austin in the late 1970s, and I’m enjoying it.
 Hence, I’m keeping the link for a time as well as this “follow-up tweet.”

-Opinions expressed in this blog are my own and do not necessarily reflect those of the nonprofit organizations with which I have worked, or with which I am currently working.
+- Opinions expressed in this blog are my own and do not necessarily reflect those of the nonprofit organizations with which I have worked, or with which I am currently working.
 I “own” everything I write, including the occasional typographical errors, smiles.
 I handle all writing and posting personally.
 There are no other authors (but I provide links to many).

 - Your comments and questions are always welcome.
-Thank you for visiting.